Ananya1315/Ananya1315/README.md

 # Hello there, I'm Ananya Samudrala :)

 <div align="left">

-Hi, I'm Ananya, a 3rd-year BTech Computer Science (IoT) student at Shiv Nadar University.
-I’m passionate about solving challenging problems and diving deep into algorithms.
-Beyond academics, I’m exploring Web Development and Machine Learning, aiming to build innovative projects that combine technology with real-world impact.
-Let’s connect and explore exciting possibilities!
+Hey!
+I’m Ananya, a 3rd-year B.Tech Computer Science (IoT) student at Shiv Nadar University, curious about all things tech and driven by a love for solving tough problems.
+Whether it’s cracking an algorithm, building a web app, or exploring the magic of machine learning, I’m always up for a challenge that blends logic with creativity.
+I’m on a mission to build tech that actually makes a difference in the real world.
+Let’s connect and create something awesome together!

 </div>